The single Create button that changed everything

 “I think we need to use the +NEW button as a new way to draw in others rather than focus on just individual actions like Create Task.”

-The insight was that creation is inherently social in workflow software.
+We kept bumping into the same truth.
+Creation is inherently social in workflow software.
 When you create a task, you assign it to someone.
 When you launch a process, others participate.
-The Create button is not just about making things.
-It is about pulling people in.
+The Create button isn’t just about making things.
+It’s about pulling people in.

 I proposed expanding what NEW could mean: